Skip to main content

 AWARDS

-2017 Honor Mention, National Painting Biennial, 100th anniversary of the Mexican Constitution, Libertad Gallery, Qro, Mexico
+• Honorable Mention, National Painting Biennial, 100th Anniversary of the Mexican Constitution, Libertad Gallery, Qro, Mexico

-2013 APOYARTE, 1st place, Secretary of Culture Program, of Queretaro State, Mexico
+• APOYARTE, 1st Place, Secretary of Culture Program, Queretaro State, Mexico

 SCHOLARSHIPS

-2014 Diploma on Arts and Aesthetic Thinking, by University of Guanajuato and MCQO, Mexico
+• Diploma on Arts and Aesthetic Thinking, University of Guanajuato and MCQO, Mexico

-2014 Diploma of Professional Visual Arts, by National Council of Culture and Arts, Mexico
+• Diploma of Professional Visual Arts, National Council of Culture and Arts, Mexico